History of John Madden in Timeline

 1984: Creation of the "All-Madden" Team

-1988: Debut of John Madden Football
+1988: John Madden Football series is created

-In 1988, John Madden lent his name, voice, and creative input to the John Madden Football series of video games by Electronic Arts, later called Madden NFL.
+In 1988, John Madden lent his name, voice and creative input to the John Madden Football series of video games by Electronic Arts, later called Madden NFL.

 January 23, 1994: Final CBS Telecast with Summerall